 If you’re not staying in the Old Town, however, it may be worth purchasing a Tallinn Card to make your way around the city.

-Not only does this get you into the cities top attractions but also it includes FREE public transport.
-See here for options and details.
+Not only does this get you into the city’s top attractions but also it includes FREE public transport.
+See here for Tallinn Card options and details.

 How to get to Olde Hansa Tallinn